zmike/zmike.github.io/_posts/2023-01-27-through-the-loop.md

 Do my eyes deceive me or is that a *20,000% speedup* from a single patch?!

 ## Problem Solved
 And so the problem was solved.
-I went to Dan Ginsberg, who I'm sure everyone knows as the author of [this incredible blog post about GPL](https://www.khronos.org/blog/reducing-draw-time-hitching-with-vk-ext-graphics-pipeline-library), and I showed him the improvements and our new timings, and I asked what he thought about the performance now.
+I went to Dan Ginsburg, who I'm sure everyone knows as the author of [this incredible blog post about GPL](https://www.khronos.org/blog/reducing-draw-time-hitching-with-vk-ext-graphics-pipeline-library), and I showed him the improvements and our new timings, and I asked what he thought about the performance now.

 Dan looked at me.
 Looked at the numbers I showed him.
 Shook his head a single time.